ZikunFu/Embedding-Model-with-Instructions/README.md

 - **Find or Build Datasets for Evaluation:**
     - Currently using Hugging face dataset [stanfordnlp/imdb](https://huggingface.co/datasets/stanfordnlp/imdb)
-    - TODO: DBLP and Amazon reviews
+    - TODO: Adding challenging datasets (DBLP and Amazon reviews)
+        - TODO: keyword prediction from arXiv abstracts
+        - TODO: adding noise to inputs (e.g., spelling errors)
+        - TODO: Identify datasets where the selection of instructions is straightforward and beneficial to the model.
     - TODO: Continuously looking for more datasets
 - **Generate Text Embedding**
     - Currently using Hugging face Transformers [Pipelines](https://huggingface.co/docs/transformers/main_classes/pipelines)